477 Queens Avenue

 Our program includes intensive group therapy.
 Other aspects of healthy living are promoted in sessions which deal with assertiveness, life skills, goal setting, spiritual awareness, and recreational activity.

-In order to make a successful transition back into the community following the four-month residential program, clients may stay for up to one year, if necessary, in one of the Quintin Warner annexes.
+In order to make a successful transition back into the community following the four-month live-in program, clients may stay for up to one year, if necessary, in one of the Quintin Warner annexes.
 During that time, clients may be referred to community resources for furthering education, career identification, and community integration.

 Mission Services of London receives funding support for this program from the Southwest LHIN (Local Health Integration Network), along with community donations support.

-For more information on the alumni programs please see the Referral Information below and contact the Director of QWH at: firstname.lastname@example.org
+For more information on the alumni programs please see the Referral Information below and contact the Acting Director of QWH at: firstname.lastname@example.org